awsdocs/aws-iot-docs/developerguide/iot-sql-functions.md

 Must be a valid regex expression\.
 Non\-string types are converted to `String` using the standard conversion rules\.
 Depending on the type, the resultant string might not be a valid regular expression\.
 If the \(converted\) argument is not a valid regex expression, the result is `Undefined`\.

-*Third argument:*

-Must be a valid regex replacement string\. \(Can reference capture groups\.\) Non\-string types are converted to `String` using the standard conversion rules\.
-If the argument is not a valid regex replacement string, the result is `Undefined`\.

 ## remainder\(Decimal, Decimal\)<a name="iot-func-remainder"></a>

 Returns the remainder of the division of the first argument by the second argument\.
 Equivalent to [mod\(Decimal, Decimal\)](#iot-func-mod)\.
 You can also use "%" as an infix operator for the same modulo functionality\.
 Supported by SQL version 2015\-10\-08 and later\.